Your vision of starting to do freelance work online, and have it be successful, requires a focus on three elements:

 If you have a website, and you’re proud of the way it looks, it doesn’t mean you’ll be found by prospective clients.

 Fully 99% of all websites are lucky is anyone clicks on them.

 OK, when was the last time you went to pages 3 through 17,739,264 when searching on the Internet?

 If you don’t have a site that gets found, forget it.

-Over 30 colleges and universities teach the mythology founded by a company called Site Build It (SBI).
+Over 30 colleges and universities teach the mythology founded by a company called Solo Build It (SBI).
 Today, more than 40,000 entrepreneurs follow religiously the simple step-by-step guide of SBI to build a “business” website (and not just a website) that can rank in the top 3% of all websites in the world.
 Here’s Proof.

 Without an effective website, you have little hope of having a freelance work online business.